As the year-end approaches, it's time to provide an overview of what

 our community has achieved over the past year.
 At the end of last

-year, I wished everybody a healthy and prosperous 2021.
-The year has
+year, I wished everybody a healthy and prosperous 2022 and now

 == Community interest ==

-Traffic on the mailing lists was - in line with 2020 - very low this
+Traffic on the mailing lists was - in line with 2021 and 2020 - very low

 year.
-However, from the fact that during the year, we've also seen the
+However, from the fact that during the year, we've seen the continued

 == Releases ==

-to release 1.9 in the second half of the year, around a year after
+to release 1.10 in the second half of the year, roughly a year after

 Despite the short release cycle, we were able to include a sizeable